ankit-jn/terraform-aws-ecs/README.md

 #### policy

-Policy content to be add to the new policy will be read from the JSON document.<br>
+Policy content to be add to the new policy (i.e. the policy for which arn is not defined) will be read from the JSON document.<br>
 &nbsp;&nbsp;&nbsp;- JSON document must be placed in the directory `policies` under root directory.<br>
 &nbsp;&nbsp;&nbsp;- The naming format of the file: <Value set in `name` property>.json